 - Temporal aggregation: While timely data is needed during a disaster, feedback from our partners indicated that organizations do not process and respond to new inputs in real time.
 For this reason, we share data at regular intervals (e.g., every hour, every six hours, every 24 hours).

-- Spatial aggregation: We aggregated geolocalized points to 360 square meter grid or local administrative boundaries.
+- Spatial aggregation: We aggregated geolocalized points to 360,000 square meter tiles or local administrative boundaries.

 - Spatial smoothing: Once we have calculated each metric (e.g., the number of people in administrative or pixel unit x during time period y), spatial smoothing is performed.
 For each spatial location, we compute a weighted average of the value in the tile itself with the values in neighboring tiles; tiles that are closer have a bigger contribution to the final result .
 This local averaging results in a map with a smoother, clearer signal, reducing noise due to random variation while preserving the key signal and further protecting privacy.